 Plant based nutrition choices for protein content

 Black beans are an excellent source of protein, with 15 grams of protein per cup!
-Legumes have been known throughout history as wonderful foods for endurance, as even the strong, mighty gladiators in ancient times had diets focusing on these particular foods.
-Overall, legumes are one of the best high protein foods for plant-based eaters!
-Other similar legumes to eat for your daily protein include chickpeas (around 14.5 grams per cup) and kidney beans (approximately 13 grams per cup).
+In addition, legumes have been known throughout history as wonderful foods for endurance, as even the strong, mighty gladiators in ancient times had diets focusing on these particular foods.
+Above all, legumes are one of the best high protein foods for plant-based eaters!
+In addition, other similar legumes to eat for your daily protein include chickpeas (around 14.5 grams per cup) and kidney beans (approximately 13 grams per cup).

 The nutrient-dense food in its raw form has a whopping 24g of protein per 1 cup!
-An excellent benefit about this food is that it is a species of grass and not a grain, yet it has a consistency similar to grains.
-So, this makes wild rice an excellent addition to your diet if you are eating grain-free and looking for delicious, easy to prepare substitutes.
-You can easily prepare raw wild rice by sprouting it.
+In addition, an excellent benefit about this food is that it is a species of grass and not a grain, yet it has a consistency similar to grains.
+Above all, this makes wild rice an excellent addition to your diet if you are eating grain-free and looking for delicious, easy to prepare substitutes.
+For instance, you can easily prepare raw wild rice by sprouting it.
 Fill a bowl with wild rice and allow it to soak in the water on your kitchen counter for 1-2 days.

 The famous green fruit has about 3 grams of protein per cup!
 You can enjoy this food sliced into salads, in a smoothie, or even alone with a dash of Himalayan salt added to it!

 The fibrous vegetable can provide you with almost 3 grams of protein per cup of chopped Broccoli!
-It is an excellent addition to salads, or to be eaten as a snack with a vegetable dip.
+In addition, it is an excellent addition to salads, or to be eaten as a snack with a vegetable dip.